playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 `year / 100`

-but this usually, unless the year ended in 00, would be a decimal, so in code we write it as:
+However, unless the year ended in 00, this output would be a decimal, but we need a non-decimal number.
+So in code we write it as:

 `int(year / 100)`